chaiNNer-org/chaiNNer/CONTRIBUTING.md

 Metadata is used to define a contract between a node, the rest of the backend, and the frontend.
 This contract is used to verify the correctness of the node implementation, optimize the node graph, and define frontend behavior.

 -   **Schema ID** \
     The schema ID of the node.
 This is used to identify the node in the JSON API.
 This must be unique across all packages.
-We recommend using the format `chainner:<category>:<name>` for chainner nodes.
+We recommend using the format `chainner:<category>:<name>` for chaiNNer nodes.

-    Note that the chainner team has moved around nodes in the past.
+    Note that the chaiNNer team has moved around nodes in the past.
 As such, you may find nodes that do not follow the above format.
 We recommend using the format above for new nodes.

 -   **Name** \
     The name of the node.
 This is used to display the node in the UI.